 The tasks in the SRW Application (Table 4.6) are typically run using the Rocoto Workflow Manager.
-Rocoto is a Ruby program that interfaces with the batch system on an HPC system to run and manage dependencies between the tasks.
-Rocoto submits jobs to the HPC batch system as the task dependencies allow, and runs one instance of the workflow for a set of user-defined cycles.
-More information on Rocoto can be found at https://github.com/christopherwharrop/rocoto/wiki/documentation.
+Rocoto is a Ruby program that communicates with the batch system on an HPC system to run and manage dependencies between the tasks.
+Rocoto submits jobs to the HPC batch system as the task dependencies allow and runs one instance of the workflow for a set of user-defined cycles.
+More information about Rocoto can be found on the Rocoto Wiki.

 The SRW App workflow is defined in a Jinja-enabled Rocoto XML template called

 which resides in the